USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 **Step 4-11: Add SCCs to a Control Measure.** Click the checkbox in the **Select** column for the SCCs to add to the measure.
 For this exercise, select **10100601** and then click `OK`.
 The SCC will now appear in the list of applicable SCCs for the measure in the Edit Control Measure window. *Note: If you select an SCC to add that was already on the SCCs tab, it will not cause any problems and it will not add the SCC for a second time.*

-*Tip for adding multiple of SCCs:* If you need to add several SCCs and are able to specify a filter on the Select SCCs dialog that results in only the SCCs that are appropriate for the control measure being shown, click the `Select All` button on the toolbar to select all of the SCCs at once.
+*Tip for adding multiple of SCCs:* If you need to add several SCCs and are able to specify a filter on the Select SCCs dialog box that results in only the SCCs that are appropriate for the control measure being shown, click the `Select All` button on the toolbar to select all of the SCCs at once.
 Then, when you click `OK`, all of the SCCs will be added to the SCCs tab for the measure.
 This avoids requiring you to click all of the individual Select checkboxes.
 Alternatively, if most but not all of the SCCs were appropriate, you could select all of them and then click on a few checkboxes to deselect the ones that were not needed and then click `OK` to add only the ones that remained selected.

 ### Editing Control Measure Equations

 **Step 4-12: Edit Control Measure Equations.** Go to the `Equations` tab of the Edit Control Measure window ([Figure 3-21](#equations_tab_of_edit_control_measure_window)).
-Double click your mouse in the **Value** column next to the variable named **Cost Year**.
-For this exercise, change the value to **1995** and then press the `Enter` key on your keyboard.
+Double click your mouse in the **Value** column in the cell next to the variable named **Cost Year**.
+For this exercise, change the Cost Year value to **1995** and then press the `Enter` key on your keyboard.
 You will see that the new cost year is set to 1995.
 Note that the values for other fields could be changed in a similar way.

 <a id=equations_tab_of_edit_control_measure_window></a>